EURITO/eurito_daps/eurito_daps/packages/README.rst

 CORDIS
 ------

-Data from the CORDIS's `H2020 API <http://cordis.europa.eu/data/cordis-h2020projects.csv>`_ and `FP7 API <http://cordis.europa.eu/data/cordis-fp7projects.csv>`_ funded projects is extracted using code found `in this repository <https://nesta.readthedocs.io/en/dev/_modules/packages/cordis/cordis_api.py>`_.
+Data from the CORDIS's `H2020 API <http://cordis.europa.eu/data/cordis-h2020projects.csv>`_ and `FP7 API <http://cordis.europa.eu/data/cordis-fp7projects.csv>`_ funded projects is extracted using code found `in this repository <https://nesta.readthedocs.io/en/dev/nesta.core.routines.cordis.html>`_.

 In total, 51250 organisations and 50640 projects were extracted from the API.
 There are 1102 proposal calls, 245465 publications and 34507 reports.
 In total 6545 are associated with the projects.

-Software outputs are associated with the projects, using `OpenAIRE API <http://api.openaire.eu/oai_pmh>`_ using `this codebase <https://eurito.readthedocs.io/en/dev/_modules/packages/utils/openaire_utils.py>`_.
+Software outputs are associated with the projects, using `OpenAIRE API <http://api.openaire.eu/oai_pmh>`_.

 All of these entities are then linked together, and stored using a `neo4j <https://neo4j.com/>`_ graph database.
 The code for automatically piping the data in neo4j is provided `here <https://eurito.readthedocs.io/en/dev/_modules/packages/utils/cordis_neo4j.py>`_.